Special Needs Provision

 Every year many pupils come to North Beckton Primary School from different countries and with diverse experiences and backgrounds.
 We aim to provide a secure and welcoming environment for each one of them as well as to have an effective provision to meet their educational needs.

-Pupils are encouraged to use and share their knowledge of other languages so they can maintain or develop a sense of cultural identity.
+Pupils are encouraged to use and share their knowledge of other languages so they can maintain and develop a sense of cultural identity.
 As a school we are proud to celebrate throughout the year our rich linguistic diversity - 47 different languages! – and our multicultural heritage.
 Activities such as Black History Month, Refugee Week, a Carnival and a multicultural event provide great opportunities for the pupils to share and enjoy different experiences across our school.

 All EAL learners are different